pyhys/minimalmodbus/README.txt

 **Strings**
     Each register (16 bits) is interpreted as two characters (each 1 byte = 8 bits).
 Often 16 consecutive registers are used, allowing 32 characters in the string.

+**8-bit registers**
+    For example Danfoss use 8-bit registers for storage of some settings internally in the instruments.
+The data is nevertherless transmitted as 16 bit over the serial link, so you can read and write like normal (but with values limited to the range 0-255).

 Implemented functions
 ---------------------